pprestridge/TCN_Literature/README.md

 # TCN_Literature

-Althougth RNN and LSTM networks considered to be the "Gold Standard" for time series analysis, TCN networks have risen in popularity.
-More importantly, TCN networks have shown their ability to outperform RNN and LSTM networks on their own benchmark tests.
+Althougth RNN and LSTM networks are considered to be the "Gold Standard" for time series analysis, TCN networks have recently risen in popularity.
+More importantly, TCN networks have shown their ability to outperform RNN and LSTM networks on a number of sequence benchmark tests.
 This repo will examine and recreate literature showing off TCN networks.

 # Anomaly Detection